 updated atomically both in multi-threaded and multi-process environments.
 It

-lock-free to ensure minimal impact on concurrent reads.
+does so lock-free to ensure minimal impact on concurrent reads.

 The consistency assurance of the data stored is limited to QuestDB auto-repairing abnormally terminated transactions.
 We do not yet support user-defined constraints, checks and triggers.